SAY-DAO/smart-contracts/README.md

 # Token Minting and Allocation
 After computing Difficulty Score (typically scaled 0–100), new tokens are minted for that need.
 We denote a base mint factor B (e.g. 2 tokens per difficulty point, as an example set by DAO).
-Base tokens = B× (Difficulty Score).
-Then we apply a collaboration multiplier: if n donors contributed to the need, the DAO-minted reward is multiplied by log2 (n + 1).
+Then we apply a collaboration multiplier: if $v$ virtual families contributed to the need, the DAO-minted reward is multiplied by $log_2 (v + 1)$.
 Thus:

-$$Tokens = Difficulty × BaseMultiplier × log₂(n + 1)$$
+$$Tokens = Difficulty × BaseMultiplier × log₂(v + 1)$$

 - BaseMultiplier is a DAO-controlled constant (e.g. 2), scaling the raw score to token units.
 For example, with BaseMultiplier=2, a score of 50 yields $50\times2=100$ tokens before the log factor.
-- The $\log_2(n+1)$ term (where $n$ is the number of distinct donors on that need) ensures diminishing returns as more people contribute: doubling donors roughly adds a fixed bonus.
+- The $\log_2(v+1)$ term (where $n$ is the number of distinct donors on that need) ensures diminishing returns as more people contribute: doubling donors roughly adds a fixed bonus.
 This encourages collaboration without unbounded token inflation.

 This token formula links difficulty and community effort to rewards.
 By design it rewards users/community according to their contribution.
+The more effective all parties are on delivering a need the more token is mined for that particular need.

 # Role-Based Token Splits